TrevMcKendrick/blog/_posts/2013-05-15-contracting-developers.md

 It’s turns out it’s really hard for new contrators to win their first Elance job because they don’t have any reviews.
 You can use this to your advantage.

 What this means is sometimes great developers will work for _really_ cheap on their first few jobs just to get into the game.
-That’s how I found the amazing developer I have now, a guy named [Bart Jacobs][9].
+That’s how I found the amazing developer I have now.

-He had no reviews, but: \- He had a great portfolio, including his own apps in the App Store \- He spoke amazing English in our Skype interview (he’s from Europe) \- He answered all my questions intellegently, and had smart questions of his own
+He had no reviews, but:
+- He had a great portfolio, including his own apps in the App Store
+- He spoke amazing English in our Skype interview (he’s from Europe)
+- He answered all my questions intellegently, and had smart questions of his own

 And he was willing to work at a discount, so I figured I could take the small risk for a great developer.